 Bahram Ravani Ph.D. | Academic Senate | 1013 Academic Surge |

-Dr. Ravani is a professor of mechanical and aero engineering and chair of the Department of Electrical and Computer Engineering at UC Davis.
+Dr. Ravani is a professor of mechanical and aerospace engineering at UC Davis.
 He received his M.S. from Columbia University in New York and his Ph.D. from Stanford University, both in mechanical engineering.
 His research areas include forensic biomechanics, forensic evaluation and analysis of injury accidents and accident reconstruction.
 He also specializes in kinematics and dynamics, mechanical design and robotics.
 Ravani uses the science bases of kinematics, dynamics and biomechanical engineering in forensic evaluation of accidents and injuries which includes multidisciplinary investigation of traffic, industrial and other injury accidents.
 He has been involved in research, investigation and analysis of many accidents evaluating causation and accident reconstruction.

 Robert H. Rice Ph.D. | Academic Senate | 4243 Meyer Hall |

-Dr. Rice is a professor and faculty adviser for the Department of Environmental Toxicology.
+Dr. Rice is a professor in the Department of Environmental Toxicology.
 His areas of emphasis include mechanisms of action of toxic and physiological agents affecting keratinocyte growth and differentiation, biochemistry and expression of specific keratinocyte markers, metabolic activation of toxic agents in epidermal cells, and proteomics of epidermis and appendages.
 He is also a member of the UC Davis Graduate Groups in Biochemistry and Molecular Biology, Cell and Developmental Biology, and Pharmacology and Toxicology.

 William Ristenpart Ph.D. | Academic Senate | 3012 Bainer Hall |